ashrafuzzaman/refinerycms-project-portfolios/readme.md

 rake db:migrate

 ##Note
 In the application.html.erb add the following in the HEAD of HTML
 <%= yield :head %>
+And you need to add jquery to the Header
+<%= javascript_include_tag 'jquery.js' %>